Promos

 You also get an annual free night certification, which can help offset the $199 annual fee.

 The downside to the card is that points can only be used within the Hyatt rewards program.
-While Hyatt has a lot of options within the United States, options are limited internationally compared to a program like Marriot.
+While Hyatt has a lot of options within the United States, options are limited internationally compared to a program like Marriott.

 Also, the rewards rate on advertising spending, which is just 2X, is not as high as some of the other cards we mentioned.